Lights, Camera, Recovery: How Movies Helped Me Find Sobriety

 Escaping Without Numbing

 For a long time, I used substances as a way to escape reality.
 Sobriety meant learning how to cope with life in healthier ways.
-Movies grown into my new escape, but in a positive way.
+Movies became my new escape, but in a positive way.
 Unlike drugs and alcohol, movies didn’t numb me—they made me feel.
 They allowed me to immerse myself in different worlds while still being present in my own.

 Rewriting My Own Story